 Why are Patient Assistance Programs a Problem for Medicare and Medicaid?

 While they claim to be altruistic, Patient Assistance Programs are all too frequently used to bypass such controls, enlisting health care providers, middlemen and patients in an effort to pass along higher reimbursement costs to taxpayers.
+By paying patients’ copayments, drug manufacturers insulate patients from the true costs of their drugs.
+The manufacturers then raise their prices even higher, requiring government healthcare programs to pay skyrocketing costs.
+Ultimately, these costs are all borne by ordinary taxpayers.

 Increased prosecution of fraudulent retail prescription drug reimbursements from public health insurance programs has caused many drug companies to shift their profit maximization focus to more expensive specialty drugs and the use of third-party Patient Assistance Programs.
 Federal and state governments have responded by putting additional scrutiny on PAPs that target Medicare and Medicaid patients.
 Prosecutors rely heavily on internal whistleblowers who can provide inside information to lay out the blueprint of the scheme.